jina-ai/langchain-serve/README.md

   1. Run `lc-serve deploy jcloud app` to deploy on [Jina AI Cloud](https://jina.ai/product/cloud/).

-#### 🔥 Scalable, Serverless RESTful APIs on Jina AI Cloud
+#### 🔥 Scalable, Serverless RESTful/Streaming Websocket APIs on Jina AI Cloud

-  - 🌎 RESTful APIs with TLS certs in just 2 lines of code change.
+  - 🌎 RESTful/Websocket APIs with TLS certs in just 2 lines of code change.
+  - 🌊 Stream LLM interactions in real-time with Websockets.
+  - 👥 Enable human in the loop for your agents.
   - 📄 Swagger UI, and OpenAPI spec included with your APIs.
   - ⚡️ Serverless apps that scales automatically with your traffic.
   - 📊 Builtin logging, monitoring, and traces for your APIs.